ArthurWillers/Bira-for-Bash/README.md

 4. Reload your shell configuration with `source ~/.bashrc` or restart your terminal

+## Contributing

+Contributions are welcome!
+Whether it's bug fixes, new features, or improvements to the documentation, feel free to:

+- Open an issue to report bugs or suggest enhancements
+- Submit pull requests with your improvements
+- Share feedback and suggestions

+All contributions help make this project better for everyone.

 ## Acknowledgements

 This theme is an adaptation inspired by the "bira" theme from the incredible [Oh My Zsh](https://ohmyz.sh/) project.